Asia & Middle East, Featured Miquel Asia & Middle East, Featured Miquel

 Entrance to the park is controlled and the entrance fee is rather steep (around US$80) but well worth it!
 I have not been to Masai Mara or the Serengueti, so I can’t really compare.

-In fact, I had even entertained the idea of taking one of the day-long excursions to the Masai Mara out of Nairobi, but after visiting the Nairobi National Park, I simply dropped the idea.
+In fact, I had even entertained the idea of taking one of the day-long excursions to the Maasai Mara out of Nairobi, but after visiting the Nairobi National Park, I simply dropped the idea.

 In a short afternoon visit you can actually get most of the safari experience without having to venture too far.
 In fact, it is actually quite amazing to be able to see giraffes and rhinos in the wild with the backdrop of central Nairobi skyscrapers!